Network Consultants Handbook - Frame Relay

 In a multipoint Frame Relay "broadcast" environment, in which message traffic is propagated to all sites and subinterfaces are not employed, SAP advertisements will be propagated to all sites as well.

-The absence of the broadcast parameter in the Frame Relay map configuration will prevent both IPX RIP and SAP advertisements from being propagated.
+NOTE: The absence of the broadcast parameter in the Frame Relay map configuration will prevent both IPX RIP and SAP advertisements from being propagated.

 Whereas point-to-point Frame Relay WAN links do not employ a map statement, IPX RIP and SAP updates will be propagated at will between each site.
 It is recommended that you use IPX RIP and SAP filters in this configuration to minimize the Frame Relay WAN traffic.